How To Audit A Smart Contract: Secure Your Transactions

 One of the most critical methods of auditing a smart contract is using static analysis tools.
 These tools examine the code before it is executed, looking at issues such as syntax errors, security flaws, and potential exploits.
 One popular tool for static analysis is Mythril.
 This tool is designed specifically for Ethereum smart contracts and can quickly identify vulnerabilities in your code.

-Dont forget to read this: Mobile Game Security
+Dont forget to read this: Security Games

 2. Dynamic Analysis